1. Answers

-In this guide, we’ll set up a GitHub Actions workflow that triggers an update to an AWS ECS service upon each push to the source repository.
-We will define the necessary infrastructure in code, which includes creating an ECS cluster, task definition, and service.
-Additionally, we will set up GitHub Actions to handle the continuous deployment process.
+This guide aims to assist you in setting up a GitHub Actions workflow that automatically updates an AWS ECS service whenever there’s a push to the source repository.
+By defining the necessary infrastructure in code, you will be able to create an ECS cluster, task definition, and service.
+The guide will also cover configuring GitHub Actions to manage the continuous deployment process, ensuring your application is up-to-date with every code change.

-- ECS Cluster: Define the ECS cluster that will run your services.
+3. ECS Cluster: Define the ECS cluster where your services will run.

-- ECS Task Definition: Specify how the tasks should be run, including the Docker image and resource requirements.
+4. ECS Task Definition: Specify the details of how tasks should run, including the Docker image and resource allocations.

-- ECS Service: Set up the ECS service that will manage running tasks within the cluster.
+5. ECS Service: Configure the ECS service to manage the running tasks within your cluster.

-- IAM Role and Policies: Create the necessary IAM roles for ECS tasks and services.
+6. IAM Role and Policies: Establish IAM roles and attach policies required for ECS tasks and services to operate securely.

-- GitHub Actions Configuration: Setup GitHub Actions to trigger updates to the ECS service on code changes.
+7. GitHub Actions Configuration: Set up GitHub Actions to trigger updates to your ECS service whenever changes are pushed to the code repository.

 import * as pulumi from "@pulumi/pulumi";